 Period of Assignment November 1, 2008 – October 31, 2023

-Product In compliance with PGT’s FERC gas tariff, ENA would permanently release its pipeline capacity on PGT to Calpine at 100% of PGT’s FERC approved transportation rates pursuant to Rate Schedule FTS-1, plus the applicable MRRS surcharge.
+Product In compliance with PGT’s FERC gas tariff, ENA will permanently release its pipeline capacity on PGT to Calpine at 100% of PGT’s FERC approved transportation rates pursuant to Rate Schedule FTS-1, plus the applicable MRRS surcharge.

 Primary Receipt Point The interconnect between Alberta Natural Gas Company (“ANG”) and PGT at Kingsgate, British Columbia (“Kingsgate”), on the Canadian side of the international border.